casper-network/casper-integrations/README.md

 2. Run `node-api` example:

-Go to the example directory, modify the address node, if needed, in the `request.cs` file and run:
+Go to one of the examples directory, and run:

 ```
 dotnet run
 ```

+If the default casper node is not available, edit the `request.cs` file and replace the url with another's node address.